 Anecdotally, this may also help with the mental factor of working out.
 Specifically, if a person knows that they will only be engaging one muscle group that day, they may be more likely to give it their all, knowing that they can rest that muscle group in the days to come.

 There are more than 600 muscles in the body.
 When it comes to working out, finding ways to group and target major muscles may help make a workout plan simpler.

 Some muscle groups make good pairs to work out together.
 These are generally muscles or muscle groups that work with each other.
 A person can work these groups one day, then move onto another muscle group the next day.

 Regarding strength training, there are generally six muscle groups that people train and exercise.
-These six major muscle groups are:
+These

 - the chest

 - the abs

 Although some people may include the hips, it is not as common to train this muscle group.

 The above groups of muscles contain sets of individual muscles, which people may choose to further target.
 Popular muscles to target include: